lscherger/Pewlett-Hackard-Analysis/README.md

 ## Overview of Project

 ### Background
-Maria, a member of the PyCitySchools district board, requested an analysis of the district's math and reading scores this year with the help of Python in Jupyter Notebooks.
-The deliverables for this project included an analysis of scores based on several factors including school, school spending per student, school size, school type and grade level.
-Additionally, due to evidence of academic dishonesty of 9th graders at Thomas High School, the script needed to re-run the audit with those scores removed to compare the score summaries.
+Bobby, an employee at Pewlett-Hackard, requested an analysis of the company's growing retirement-ready population with the help of SQL scripts in PostGressql using PGAdmin4 to deliver to his manager, who wants to understand how the growing number of retirement-ready employees (the 'silver tsunami') will affect their business.
+The deliverables for this project included a count of retiring employees based on title, and a list of employees who are now eligible for mentorship programs.

 ### Purpose
-As an introduction to Jupyter Notebook, the purpose of this project was to utilize Pandas DataFrames with Python to complete the analysis.
-Since the script needed to be refactored, it gave extra opportunity to practice using Pandas DataFrames, such as loc, merge and groupby, to wrangle data.
+As an introduction to SQL, the purpose of this project was to utilize queries in PGAdmin4 with PostGressql to create and analyze an employee database.
+Since the raw data included multiple csvs that housed employee and department data, the analysis required table JOINs and multiple csv import/exports in PgAdmin4.

 ## Results